 The card will also allow you to download the information from the VU in order that you can carry out checks on things such as drivers’ hours and rostering, as required by the legislation, and to maintain records described in the undertakings of your Operators’ Licence issued by the Traffic Commissioner.

-If your card is malfunctioning, you must return the faulty card to Driver & Vehicle Agency (DVA) along with a completed application form.
+If your card is malfunctioning you can now apply online at GOV.UK and you must return the faulty card to Driver & Vehicle Agency (DVA).
+Instructions on how to do this can be found within the online service.
 Before you do this you should check that it is your card that is not working properly.

 Checking your card has malfunctioned